Four Sephardic Synagogues

+The synagogues were built to accommodate the religious needs of Jerusalem's Sephardic community, with each congregation practicing a different rite, and most remain in active use.

 History

-In 1586, the Ottoman government closed the Ramban Synagogue because it shared a wall with a mosque.
-As the only other synagogue in Jerusalem at the time belonged to the Karaite minority.
-Followers of mainstream Rabbinic Judaism, including many descendants of refugees from the 1492 expulsion from Spain, held services in private homes for several years until completing the new Yochanan ben Zakai Synagogue nearby.
+In 1586, the Ottoman government closed the Ramban Synagogue (est. 1400) because it shared a wall with a mosque.
+As the only other synagogue in Jerusalem at the time belonged to the Karaite minority, followers of mainstream Rabbinic Judaism, including many descendants of refugees from the 1492 expulsion from Spain, held services in private homes for several years until completing the new Yochanan ben Zakai Synagogue nearby.

-In 1835 Muhammad Ali, viceroy of Egypt who ruled Jerusalem at the time, permitted the refurbishment of the synagogues which had been denied since their construction.
+In 1835, Muhammad Ali, viceroy of Egypt who ruled Jerusalem at the time, permitted the refurbishment of the synagogues which had been denied since their construction.
 At the entrance to the Istanbuli Synagogue is a plaque commemorating the restoration.

 In 1845, Joseph Schwarz, considered by the Jewish Encyclopedia as "the greatest Jewish authority on Palestinian matters since Estori Farḥi" stated that the buildings were knocked down and completely rebuilt:

 All these four Synagogues form, properly speaking, but a very large single building, since they stand near one another, so that one can walk from one into the other, and the centre one, the smallest of all, has no entrance from the street, and you have to reach it through either of the three others.
 On my arrival, in the year 5593 (1833), I found them in a most miserable and lamentable condition, since they were at the time greatly out of repair, and almost threatened to tumble in, and were useless in rainy weather, inasmuch as they were roofed in with nothing but old and rotten boarding, and our brothers could not obtain the permission from "the pious faithful" to drive as much as a single nail to fasten anything in the building without being first authorized by the most worthy persons in authority… But in the year 5595, Abraim Pacha of Egypt, who understood and was able to instruct and convince his people "that even the Nebbi had grown more tolerant in modern times," gave the permission to rebuild anew from the foundation all these four Synagogues, and they are accordingly at present four fine buildings.

 After the fall of the Jewish Quarter during the 1948 Arab–Israeli War the synagogues were damaged by shell fire.
 During the Jordanian rule, between 1948 and 1967 the buildings of synagogues were used as donkey stables.
 After the Six-Day War the synagogues were restored by architect Dan Tanai.